-Looking to add some more grit and character, the Bruins on July 28th, inked veteran free agent left winger Nick Foligno to a two- year contract worth $7.6 million.
-Foligno, who is 33 years-old, is a former 2006 28th overall NHL draft pick of the Ottawa Senators.
-Last season, playing in what was the final year of his contract with the Columbus Blue Jackets, Foligno scored seven goals and 16 points in 42 games before getting traded on April 11, 2021 to the Toronto Maple Leafs.
-With the Leafs, Foligno tallied four assists in only 7 regular season games.
+Looking to add some more grit and character, the Bruins on July 28th, inked veteran free agent left-winger Nick Foligno to a two-year contract worth $7.6 million.
+Foligno, who is 33 years old, is a former 2006 28th overall NHL draft pick of the Ottawa Senators.
+Last season, playing in what was the final year of his contract with the Columbus Blue Jackets, Foligno scored seven goals and 16 points in 42 games before getting traded on April 11, 2021, to the Toronto Maple Leafs.
+With the Leafs, Foligno tallied four assists in only 7 regular-season games.
 In his career, Foligno has played 957 career games and has scored 203 goals and 486 points.

 Showing more aggressiveness, Boston also went out and signed 30 year old free agent left winger Erik Haula to a two-year $4.75 million dollar contract.
-Haula is coming off a season which saw him play 51 games with the Nashville Predators where he went on to score 9 goals and 21 points.
+Haula is coming off a season that saw him play 51 games with the Nashville Predators where he went on to score 9 goals and 21 points.
 His best season came during 2017-2018 when playing for the Vegas Golden Knights, he produced 29 goals and 55 points.

-Another forward committing this off-season to Boston is 29 year old left-winger Tomas Nosek.
+Another forward committing this off-season to the Boston Bruins is 29 year old left-winger Tomas Nosek.
 In late July, this veteran who for the past four seasons had been a fixture with the Golden Knights, has agreed to a two-year contract worth $3.5 million.
 Last year, Nosek produced 8 goals and 18 points in 38 games for Vegas.

-Meanwhile, in late July the Bruins also signed young up and coming prospect Samuel Asselin to a two-year entry level contract.
+Meanwhile, in late July the Bruins also signed young up-and-coming prospect Samuel Asselin to a two-year entry-level contract.
 This 23 year old centerman who stands at 5’9” and 180 pounds, produced eight goals along with 16 points in only 16 games with the Providence Bruins.

 Boston also went out and inked another centerman in 28 year old Steven Fogarty who played 16 games for the AHL’s Rochester Americans along with nine for the Buffalo Sabres.
 Fogarty signed what was a one-year two-way contract.